|

 resender.clear(false);

-receives the HelloWorldLocateMsg
+HelloWorldServer receives the HelloWorldLocateMsg it will

-to print out the msg. logger
+print the msg and respond.logger.info*message*/) to print out the msg. logger has be instantiated in Standard Stage.

-for debug message.
+logger.warn(/*message*/) for warning, and use logger.debug((/*message*/) for debug message.
 If there is error, use BUG(/*message*/)

-You will need this to send in the HelloWorldRouteMsg
+You will need this to send in the HelloWorldRouteMsg to respond to

 Click here to continue with how to run HelloWorld as an experiment.